Piece of life

 About the olive oil, lemon & anise cookies

-For specialties from south of France, I usually go to Carole’s website, from the blog Alter Gusto.
-I’ve been following her for several years and I love her recipes.
-As I was looking for a cookie recipe combining olive oil, lemon and anise, I found one of her recipes, not on her blog but on the website of Cuisine et Vins de France [for the record I have mountains of this magazine, I bought it for years].
+For specialties from the south of France, I usually go to Carole’s website, from the blog Alter Gusto.
+I’ve been following her for several years, and I love her recipes.
+As I was looking for a cookie recipe combining olive oil, lemon and anise, I found one of her recipes, not on her blog but on the website of Cuisine et Vins de France [for the record, I have mountains of this magazine, I bought it for years].
 And this recipe was perfect, exactly what I was looking for.

 I followed the recipe to the letter, there was really nothing I wanted to change.
 I only reduced the amount of anise, 1 tablespoon seemed too much for my taste.
 The recipe is very easy, there is nothing technical in the preparation.
-To cut the cookies you can use a cookie cutter or simply a knife.
+To cut the cookies, you can use a cookie cutter or simply a knife.

 Olive oil, lemon & anise cookies